2003HARSH/Book_Recommender_System/README.md

 The recommender system analyzes user book ratings and similarities between books using cosine similarity.
 Based on this analysis, it generates personalized recommendations for users.

 ## Future Improvements
-- Integration with additional data sources for broader book recommendations
+- Integration with additional data sources for broader book recommendations.
-- Enhanced user interface with improved design and usability
+- Enhanced user interface with improved design and usability.
-- Implementation of more advanced recommendation algorithms
+- Implementation of more advanced recommendation algorithms.

 ## Contributions
 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests to help improve the project.